Arthur Nevin: Music

 Nevin is best known for his three-act opera Poia, based on the Blackfeet legend describing the origin of the Sun Dance.
 The opera was commissioned in 1903 by Walter McClintock.
 In June of that year, Nevin and McClintock traveled to the Blackfeet Indian Reservation where Nevin listened to "hundreds of songs, dirges, and ceremonial hymns" and transcribed the musical notes of the ones that most interested him.
-He was most inspired by the song sang by the people as they raised the center pole of the Blackfeet Medicine Lodge.
+He was most inspired by the song sung by the people as they raised the center pole of the Blackfeet Medicine Lodge.
 On his last day on the reservation, Nevin heard the story of Scarface, a poor man with a disfiguring scar across his cheek.
 According to the legend, Scarface goes in search of the Sun after being rejected by the woman he loves.
 He eventually makes it to the lodge of the Sun, who is impressed by his bravery and heals his scar.
 After returning home to Pittsburgh, Nevin used the Scarface legend as inspiration to compose Poia on a libretto provided by Randolph Hartley.
 Poia was first heard in concert in Pittsburgh in 1907, and received good reviews.
 That same year, Theodore Roosevelt invited Nevin to the White House to give an illustrated talk on his work, but further interest from the American musical establishment was not forthcoming.
 Instead, Poia was given its highly controversial stage premiere on April 23, 1910, at the Royal Opera House in Berlin, in a German translation crafted in part by the composer's former teacher, Humperdinck.
 From there it fell into obscurity; it was only given again in the United States by the Great Falls Symphony Orchestra in 2005.

 Nevin composed numerous other works besides Poia.
 A one-act opera, initially titled Twilight, was said to have been accepted for performance at the Metropolitan Opera, but never saw the stage there.
 It was given as A Daughter of the Forest in Chicago in 1918.
 Nevin's other output includes a number of other dramatic works, some pieces for chorus, and some chamber music, as well as four works for orchestra.

 Recordings

 Little of Nevin's music has been committed to disc.
-Excerpts of his orchestral suite From Edgeworth Hills of 1903 may be found on an Altarus Records release, as may a complete version of his Toccatella.
+Donna Amato recorded his Toccatella and piano suite From Edgeworth Hills (1903) for Altarus Records.